6 Ways to Get Over the Stomach Flu Faster, According to Doctors

 You won’t get any points for coming into work if you’re basically hugging a toilet all day.
 (This is especially true if you work around food or people who are more susceptible to getting sick like children or the elderly.)
 Plus, “when you have the stomach flu, your body needs rest in order to fight off the infection,” says Dr. Sonpal.
 “Get plenty of sleep and reduce the amount of activity you normally do during the day.
 This is doctor-recommended Netflix binge time.”

-Once you think you can handle eating solid food again, start with the BRAT (bananas, rice, applesauce, and toast) diet.
-“These four foods are easy to digest, contain carbohydrates to give you energy, and replenish nutrients,” says Dr. Sonpal.
+"These four foods are easy to digest, contain carbohydrates to give you energy, and replenish nutrients," says Dr. Sonpal.
 Bananas help replace the potassium you lose through vomiting and diarrhea, and applesauce contains pectin, which puts the brakes on diarrhea.
 Also, both brown rice and whole-wheat bread contain fiber, which can be tough on your raw, inflamed intestines.
-So stick with the easier-to-digest white versions.
+So stick with the easier-to-digest white versions—and then just switch back to your whole-grain go-tos when you're feeling 100% again.

 “Some people use ginger to control their [stomach flu] symptoms,” notes Van Pham, DO, primary-care physician at MemorialCare Medical Group in Long Beach, California.
-Whether ginger chews or ginger tea, some form of this remedy is worth a try if you can keep it down.
-Research shows that not only can ginger reduce nausea, but it may help cut the duration and severity of vomiting by up to 20%.
+Whether ginger chews or ginger tea, some form of this remedy is worth a try—if you can keep it down.
+But remember that this isn't a cure—even if ginger does help relieve your symptoms, you're still contagious and should continue to take it easy.

 RELATED: 5 Tricks to Stop Belly Bloating